Fire Art Guidelines

 Step Four: Post-Playa

-In order to always improve we need to hear from you about your experiences with your burn.
-Artists will be required to write a short report post event describing what worked and what did not.
-This report is required before any DG deposits will be returned.
+We want to hear from you about your experience with your burn so we can continue to improve our burn processes year over year.
+Artists will be asked to write a short post-event report describing what worked and what did not.

 Questions